 Click here to download details from concert programmes 1924 to 1928.

-On 2nd October 1925 this appeared in the Jewish Chronicle: “Mr David Sisserman and Miss Agnes Mill gave an interesting ‘cello and pianoforte sonata recital at the Wigmore Hall on Wednesday night, the programme of which included Beethoven’s A major sonata, Debussy’s D minor sonata, and Rubenstein’s D major sonata.
+On 2nd October 1925 this appeared in the Jewish Chronicle: “Mr David Sisserman and Miss Agnes Mill gave an interesting ‘cello and pianoforte sonata recital at the Wigmore Hall on Wednesday night, the programme of which included Beethoven’s A major sonata, Debussy’s D minor sonata, and Rubinstein’s D major sonata.
 Even in the simplest work, the ‘cello is an instrument which, when heard solo, must be perfectly played.
 The slightest error of tone or phrasing is peculiarly emphasised in this instrument.
 This recital was a particularly severe test for a ‘cellist, and Mr Sisserman came through with flying colours, especially in the Serenade and Finale of the Debussy sonata, which requires a great deal more than mere technique.”

 This is the programme for Sisserman’s concert at the Wigmore Hall on 28th June 1926: